yxxue/MetaRib/README.md

 ```
 ***Step4: Output.***
 All output will be stored at */project/MetaRib/*.
-*/project/MetaRib/Iteration/* includes running result of each iteration.
+*/project/MetaRib/Iteration/* includes running log of each iteration.
 */project/MetaRib/Abundance/* includes a final constructed fasta *all.dedup.filtered.fasta*, an estimated abundance table file *all.dedup.filtered.est.ab.txt* and a heatmap distribution of top 20 most abudant contigs across samples *top20.heatmap.pdf*.